Vulnerabilities in Internet Software

-While many of the issues with older browsers are intricate enough to only interest website designers and browser technicians, older browsers will often incorrectly display newer websites, if they can display them at all.
+While many of the issues with older browsers only interest website designers and browser technicians, older browsers will often incorrectly display newer websites, if they can display them at all.

 Even if you are willing to put up with increasing difficulties with display issues, you cannot continue to ignore the security risks of using older, unpatched browsers.

-There are security issues with all email programs but this is most pronounced in Outlook and Outlook Express because Microsoft products are so tightly tied together.
+There are security issues with all email programs but this is most pronounced in Outlook because Microsoft products are so tightly tied together.

 The vulnerability of Outlook depends upon the version.
 Earlier version suffer from the same weaknesses as the Internet Explorer family.

 Starting with Office 2007, Outlook went back to using MS Word for HTML rendering (what allows for bold, italics and coloured text) to address this issue.